 It is the responsibility of the Housemistresses to ensure that Boarding Students at the beginning of each term must walk through emergency exit procedures from each boarding area.
 They leave by the nearest exit, orderly and in silence.
+The exit routes should be displayed in every boarding dormitory.
 They line up, in dormitory numbers, on the quad (playground area).